 According to the, recycling 1 million phones can save 35,000 pounds of copper and dozens of pounds of other rare elements that are perfectly good to use again.
 As a result, less copper will need to be mined, preventing further damage to the environment.

 Batteries are another electronic item that should not be thrown away.
 The elements within can be toxic if they leak into the environment.
 Some can be reused.

 Many small elements within your home can be replaced, saving you energy and benefiting the environment.

 Ais another way to save energy over the course of a year.
-These thermostats are able to calculate the most efficient temperature for your house.
+These thermostats can calculate the most efficient temperature for your house.
 They can also be easily programmed to turn off or run minimally when you aren’t at home.
 You can activate this thermostat through a Wi-Fi network, so if you leave work early or late, the house will be at the perfect temperature when you get home.